Garcinia macrophylla

-Garcinia macrophylla, common name pungara, is a Garcinia species found in southern Mexico, Guatemala and northern South America.
-It is found in the Amazonian montane forests, at altitudes of 50–400 m.
-In climates with mean annual temperatures of 26–28 °C and mean annual rainfall of 1,500–4,000 mm.
+Garcinia macrophylla, common name pungara, is a species of tree found in southern Mexico, Guatemala, and tropical South America.
+It grows in the Amazonian and Atlantic lowland rain forests at elevations of 50–400 m, in climates with mean annual temperatures of 26–28 °C and mean annual rainfall of 1,500–4,000 mm.
 In Bolivia, this species is intercropped with cocoa for their edible fruits and shade.